 The museum would be a showpiece for events around walking.
 It would promote walking and it would promote art and creativity and bring the two together.
 Our intention has always been to encourage people to dip their toes into trying new things, out and about on foot, giving them the chance of being more creative – “the art is in taking part”.

 The Museum of Walking runs walks and ‘walkshops’ and talks and ‘talkshops’.
 Each are designed with a different purpose.
 Our collaborations with festivals, museums and artists make each event unique.
 If you are interested in collaborating with us, check out our philosophy and if it chimes with yours, please do get in touch.
-Our Walking Creative (TM) experience will help you market and develop your idea and bring it into a venture.
+Our Walking Creative (TM) experience will help you market and develop your idea and bring it to fruition.

-Meet our Walking Companions: Artists, institutions and organisations with which we have walked.
+Meet our Walking Companions: Artists, institutions and organisations with which we have co-created walks and walkshops.

 Do look at our sister sites:

 Talking Walking – free podcasts to download and listen to – they are interviews with artists, activists, and professionals about how walking is a catalyst to their work.
-We have just published our 70th episode!
+We have just published our 85th episode and are celebrating our 10th anniversary in 2018.

 Rethinking Cities – where you can find out about all the work we do to help practitioners in the built environment, public health and transport sectors improve the neighbourhoods in which we live and work.
 Geovation Housing Challenge Finalists 2015.